bootstrap-vue/bootstrap-vue/src/components/navbar/README.md

 ```

 ### `<b-navbar-toggle>` and `<b-collapse is-nav>`
-Navbars are responsive by default, but you can easily modify them to change that.
+Navbars are not responsive by default, but you can easily modify them to change that.
 Responsive
 behavior depends on our `<b-collapse>` component.

 Wrap `<b-navbar-nav>` components in a `<b-collapse is-nav>` (**remember to set the `is-nav`